On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Introduction

-In general, we say that a group $G$ is \textbf{self-similar of index} $\bm{d}$ if $G$ admits a faithful self-similar action on $T_d$ that is transitive on the first level; moreover, we say that $G$ is \textbf{self-similar} if it is self-similar of some index $d$.
-This kind of actions may be studied through the notion of virtual endomorphism (see \cite{NekVirEnd}, for instance).
-A \textbf{virtual endomorphism} of $G$ is a group morphism $\varphi:D\rar G$ where $D\les G$ is a subgroup of \textit{finite} index; the \textbf{index} of $\varphi$ is defined to be the index of $D$ in $G$.
-A virtual endomorphism is said to be \textbf{simple} if there are no non-trivial normal subgroups of $G$ that are $\varphi$-invariant.
-We point out two key facts.
-The first one is that a group $G$ is self-similar of index $d$ if and only if it admits a simple virtual endomorphism of index $d$.
-The second one is that the notion of simple virtual endomorphism may be translated to the context of Lie lattices.
-More precisely, given an $n$-dimensional \textbf{Lie lattice} $L$ over $\bb{Z}_p$, a virtual endomorphism of $L$ is a Lie algebra morphism $\varphi:M\rar L$ where $M\subseteq L$ is a subalgebra of dimension $n$; the index of $\varphi$ is defined to be the index of $M$ in $L$.
-A virtual endomorphism $\varphi:M\ra L$ is called simple if there are no non-trivial ideals of $L$ that are $\varphi$-invariant.
-Moreover, we say that $L$ is self-similar of index ${d}$ if $L$ admits a simple virtual endomorphism of index $d$.
-Using Lazard's correspondence and results from \cite{GSKpsdimJGT}, it is possible to prove the following proposition, which, in this context, is the key fact that connects the group setting with the Lie-algebra setting.
+We say that a group $G$ is \textbf{self-similar of index} $\bm{d}$ if $G$ admits a faithful self-similar action on $T_d$ that is transitive on the first level; moreover, we say that $G$ is \textbf{self-similar} if it is self-similar of some index $d$.
+A \textbf{virtual endomorphism} of $G$ is a group homomorphism $\varphi:D\rar G$ where $D\les G$ is a subgroup of \textit{finite} index; the \textbf{index} of $\varphi$ is defined to be the index of $D$ in $G$ (cf. \cite{NekVirEnd}).
+A virtual endomorphism is said to be \textbf{simple} if there are no non-trivial normal subgroups of $G$ that are $\varphi$-invariant (cf. Definition \ref{dinvsubs2}).
+It is known that a group $G$ is self-similar of index $d$ if and only if it admits a simple virtual endomorphism of index $d$ (see Proposition \ref{pssiffve}).
+We will use the language of virtual endomorphisms in the context of Lie lattices.
+Given an $n$-dimensional \textbf{Lie lattice} $L$ over $\bb{Z}_p$, a \textbf{virtual endomorphism} of $L$ is a Lie algebra homomorphism $\varphi:M\rar L$ where $M\subseteq L$ is a subalgebra of dimension $n$; the \textbf{index} of $\varphi$ is defined to be the index of $M$ in $L$.
+A virtual endomorphism $\varphi:M\ra L$ is called \textbf{simple} if there are no non-trivial ideals of $L$ that are $\varphi$-invariant.
+Moreover, we say that $L$ is \textbf{self-similar of index} $\bm{d}$ if $L$ admits a simple virtual endomorphism of index $d$.
+Using Lazard's correspondence \cite{Laz65}, which is an isomorphism between the category of saturable pro-$p$ groups and the category of saturable Lie lattices over $\bb{Z}_p$, and results from \cite{GSKpsdimJGT}, we prove the following proposition.

 \begin{propositionx} Let $p$ be a prime and $k\in\bb{N}$.
-Let $G$ be a saturable $p$-adic analytic pro-$p$ group of dimension $\mr{dim}(G)\les p$ (this holds, for instance, if $G$ is a torsion-free $p$-adic analytic pro-$p$ group of dimension $\mr{dim}(G)<p$).
-Let $L_G$ be the $\bb{Z}_p$-Lie lattice associated with $G$.
+Let $G$ be a saturable $p$-adic analytic pro-$p$ group of dimension $\mr{dim}(G)\les p$, and $L_G$ be the $\bb{Z}_p$-Lie lattice associated with $G$.
 Then $G$ is a self-similar group of index $p^k$ if and only if $L_G$ is a self-similar Lie lattice of index $p^k$. \end{propositionx}